joewing/memsim/README.md

    mm [size=256][iterations=1][spacing=0][seed=15]
    stride [size=1024][iterations=1000][stride=1][spacing=0]
    trace [file=trace.txt][spacing=0]
+   show
 </pre>

 The &lt;memory&gt; parameter specifies a memory description file.
+This file contains the memory system to simulate.
+If the special *super* component is used, the simulator will generate a superoptimized memory subsystem (see mem/opt.mem for an example).

 The &lt;benchmark&gt; parameter specifies the benchmark to use.
 The following benchmarks are available: